What to do about aches and pains

 • A sample mantra or make your own.
 “I have a new Pearl of Wisdom as I have learned what I need from [this].
 I can now let it go.
 Carrying [the negative emotions, feelings or thoughts] no longer services me.
 I am ready to move forward.
 I can do this.
 I am letting it go.”
 Note: Repetition works wonders.

 5. Let it rest.
 Read over what you have written and then allow your subconscious mind to percolate on it.
-Over the next week, add to it, replace it, doodle on it, decorate it, look at it this week.
+Over the next weeks, add to it, replace it, doodle on it, decorate it, look at it this week.
 Let your subconscious mind work on it.
-You will be ready for Part 2 next week.
+You will be ready for what comes next.

 As a previous at-home Mom of 2 boys, who then matriculated into medical school and residency with children, and found it was easier than being at home full time, I am beyond impressed with all of the parents who work full or part time and are an at-home parent and teacher, simultaneously.
 At least super hero’s don’t have to do laundry, housekeeping, grocery shopping, cooking, or feeding other people.
 They usually get some extra superpowers to support their activities and they often have cool ways to get around and they can travel freely.
 So if you are working from home with school aged children, you can be awed by how absolutely amazing you are and remind yourself constantly, that you are even more incredible than a super hero.